Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: The heat kernel on Riemannian manifolds

-By a local parabolic Harnack inequality we are able to turn this convergence into pointwise convergence and actually locally uniform.
+\vsp Now, by a local parabolic Harnack inequality, we are able to turn this convergence into pointwise convergence that is actually locally uniform.
 Indeed for $p \in M$, $R \ll 1$ to be chosen depending on $p$, and $t\ge 10$, taking $f=\chi_{B_R(p)}$ above gives

 By the parabolic Harnack inequality (see Remark \ref{harnackprop} after this proof) applied two times

 for some $C>0$ depending on $B_R(p) \subset M $ but independent of $t$.
 Hence

 as $t\to \infty$.
 Covering any bounded set with small balls allows us to infer the desired local uniform convergence.